bcgov/aps-infra-platform/documentation/how-to/prod-checklist.md

   [Set Up an Upstream Service](/how-to/upstream-services.md) guide for more information.

-- Get Organizational approval to share your API services.
+- Get Organizational approval to share your API service.
 Comply with your Organization’s information management and security guidelines.
 For BC Government, this includes but is not limited to [Privacy Impact Assessments](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/privacy/privacy-impact-assessments)
   (PIA) and [Security Threat and Risk Assessments](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/information-security/security-threat-and-risk-assessment)
   (STRA).

-- **Optional**: Document your API in an [OpenAPI specification](https://swagger.io/docs/specification/about/) (OAS, formerly Swagger).
+- **Recommended**: Document your API in an [OpenAPI specification](https://swagger.io/docs/specification/about/) (OAS, formerly Swagger).

 ## Configure a Gateway Service